Can the hyperfine mass splitting formula in heavy quarkonia be applied to the $B_c$ system?: Derivation and Analysis

-The above equation is our proposed mass relation for the $B_c$ systems.
-Naturally, it has not been derived from first principles.
-Instead, its formulation follows the assumption that Eq.~(\ref{eq:hfsplitting}) still holds for the $B_{c}$, given the associated equal spacing rule (experimentally~\cite{Tanabashi:2018oca}, $\frac{M_{\eta_{c}}+M_{\eta_{b}}}{2M_{0^{-}}^{c\bar{b}}} \simeq 0.99$), and neglecting mild changes induced by the mixing effects.
-Nevertheless, we can test its validity employing QM~\cite{Godfrey:1985xj} inputs.
-Specifically, we take the predicted spectrum from several QM approaches~\cite{Kwong:1990am,Eichten:1994gt,Kiselev:1994rc,Gupta:1995ps,Fulcher:1998ka, Ebert:2002pp,Godfrey:2004ya,Li:2019tbn} and check whether or not (and, at which extent), the relation from Eq.~(\ref{eq:hfsplittingBc}) holds.
-For that purpose, we first define the ratio:
+Naturally, the above expression has not been derived from first principles and some approximations have been made.
+Its formulation follows the assumption that Eq.~(\ref{eq:hfsplitting}) still holds for the $B_{c}$, given the associated ESR (experimentally~\cite{Zyla:2020zbs}, $\frac{M_{\eta_{c}}+M_{\eta_{b}}}{2M_{0^{-}}^{c\bar{b}}} \simeq 0.99$), and neglecting mild deviations induced by the mixing effects.
+These assumptions are valid due to the large masses of the systems in study.
+In fact, the spin and flavor symmetry breaking effects are suppressed by $1/(m_b m_c)$, the inverse of the heavy-quark masses~\cite{Neubert:2005mu}.
+Due to the lack of experimental measurements or lattice QCD results, we test validity of the proposed mass relation by employing QM~\cite{Godfrey:1985xj} predictions.
+Specifically, we take the predicted spectrum from several QM approaches~\cite{Eichten:1994gt,Kiselev:1994rc,Gupta:1995ps,Fulcher:1998ka, Ebert:2002pp,Godfrey:2004ya,Li:2019tbn} and check whether or not (and, to what extent), the relation from Eq.~(\ref{eq:hfsplittingBc}) holds.
+For that purpose, we first define the deviation ratio:

-such that any deviation from $r=1$ accounts for how much Eq.~(\ref{eq:hfsplittingBc}) is being violated.
-The resulting values are listed in Table~\ref{tab:masscball}.
-Notably, for all listed QM calculations, the relative theoretical error lies below $0.2\%$ range.
-Taking the masses of the radial excited states, obtained recently in Ref.~\cite{Li:2019tbn}, we find that $r\simeq1.001$ in every case.
+Clearly, $\delta_r$ accounts for how much the above relation is being violated: while $\delta_r=0$ means Eq.~\eqref{eq:hfsplittingBc} holds perfectly, $\delta_r\approx 0$ supports the validity of the mass relation and our assumptions.
+The resulting values of $r$ are listed in Table~\ref{tab:masscball}.
+Notably, for all listed QM calculations, the relative theoretical error lies below $0.2\%$ range, namely $|\delta_r| \textless 2\times 10^{-3}$.
+For example, taking the masses of the radial excited states, obtained recently in Ref.~\cite{Li:2019tbn}, we find that $r\simeq 1.001$.
+To give an idea, a value of $\delta_r\sim 10^{-3}$ implies a discrepancy, between the left-hand-side and the right-hand-side of Eq.~\eqref{eq:hfsplittingBc}, of order of $50$ MeV.
+The usual theoretical error associated with a quark model is about 50 MeV.

-\\ To qualitatively understand the origin of the deviations from $r=1$, obtained from the QM inputs, we follow the approach of J. Rosner~\cite{Rosner:1985dx}.
-There, for $P$-wave mesons, the Hamiltonian in charge of the splitting and mixing of the multiplets is given by:
+\\ For a deeper, qualitative, understanding of the origin of $r\neq 1$, we can also follow the approach of J. Rosner~\cite{Rosner:1985dx}.
+There, for the $P$-wave mesons, the Hamiltonian in charge of the splitting and mixing of the multiplets is given by: